OS Maps online FAQ

 - Aerial: Zoomable aerial photography

 Use the ‘layers’ button in the bottom to switch between the different map layers.
-OS 1:25,000 scale and OS 1:50,000 scale map layers are only available to Premium subscribers.
+OS 1:25,000 scale, OS 1:50,000 scale and Aerial 3D map layers are only available to Premium subscribers.
 Standard and aerial imagery is available to Premium subscribers, guests and registered users.

 The maps cover Great Britain (England, Wales and Scotland) only.
-The Isle of Man is available in Standard and 1:50 000 scale only.
+The Isle of Man is available in Standard, Aerial and 1:50 000 scale only.

 Where can I find the map legends / map keys?